IsabelBarbera/ACAAI/README.md

 If you use or reference ACAAI in research, publications or professional work, please cite the framework:

-> Barberá, I. (2026). *ACAAI: Accountability by Design for Agentic AI: A Lifecycle Framework for Engineering Accountability in Autonomous AI Systems* (Version 1.0).
-[DOI]
+> Barberá, I. (2026).
+ACAAI - Accountability by Design for Agentic AI: A Lifecycle Framework for Engineering Accountability in Autonomous AI Systems (Version 1.0).
+Zenodo. https://doi.org/10.5281/zenodo.21856005]

 ## Contributing